A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Introduction

 In this work we give compact definitions for different classes of weighted counting problems, which differ only in the range of their weights.
 In particular, we study the complexity of weighted counting problems using natural, integer, rational and real numbers as weights together with some more restricted cases where weights take values on finite sets such as $\{0,1\}$ and $\{-1,1\}$.
 If one allows only positive integers as weights, it is easy to show that problems remain in $\SharpP$, the class of (non-weighted) counting problems \cite{DBLP:journals/tcs/Valiant79}.
 If negative values are allowed, even if they are integers, then it is not possible anymore to guarantee that the result is a non-negative value.
 Therefore, these problems are not in $\SharpP$ by definition.
-In order to study these cases, we adopt the terminology of $\SharpP$-\emph{equivalence} to indicate that a problem is $\SharpP$-hard under 1-Turing reductions and can be affinely reduced to a problem in $\SharpP$.
+In order to study these cases, we adopt the terminology of $\SharpP$-\emph{equivalence} to indicate that a problem is $\SharpP$-hard under metric reductions and can be affinely reduced to a problem in $\SharpP$.
 This concept of affine reductions is closely related to weighted reductions~\cite{DBLP:journals/jcss/BulatovDGJJR12}, but it is not approximate preserving~\cite{Dyer2004}.
 In short, it allows polynomial-time preprocessing of the input and an affine transformation of the output from the function.
-Essentially, the difference between $\SharpP$-\emph{equivalence} and previously used 1-Turing $\SharpP$-\emph{completeness} is the affine transformation for the membership in $\SharpP$.
-Hence, problems which are not actually in $\SharpP$ because of technical details can still be $\SharpP$-\emph{equivalent}.
-Using this terminology, we show that problems using weights from the set $\{-1,1\}$, and from arbitrary integers, are closely related to $\SharpP$ problems, and also that the decision variants of these weighted counting problems remain in $\PP$ (the class of problems related to the decision of whether the majority of the polynomial-time computational paths are accepting paths) \cite{gill1977computational}.
+Essentially, the difference between $\SharpP$-\emph{equivalence} and previously used $\SharpP$-\emph{completeness} under metric reductions is the relaxation obtained with the affine transformation for the membership in $\SharpP$.
+Hence, problems which are not actually in $\SharpP$ \mg{for definitional reasons} can still be $\SharpP$-\emph{equivalent}.
+Using this terminology, we show that problems using weights from the set $\{-1,1\}$, \mg{or} from arbitrary integers, are closely related to $\SharpP$ problems, and also that the decision variants of these weighted counting problems remain in $\PP$ (the class of problems related to the decision of whether the majority of \mg{the computational paths of a non-deterministic polynomial time Turing machine are accepting}) \cite{gill1977computational}.
 While some of these results are considered to be known by the community, we are not aware of an explicit and precise treatment of all relevant cases.